trustgraph-ai/trustgraph/docs/apis/api-embeddings.md

 ## Websocket

-Agent requests have a `request` object containing the `text` field.
+Embeddings requests have a `request` object containing the `text` field.
 Responses have a `response` object containing `vectors` field.

 e.g.